One star trap, one ring net, or one pot is considered one unit of gear. The maximum number of units of gear that may be fished per person is:

 - Attaching the pot lid or one pot side (serving as a pot lid) with no more than three single loops of cord.

-Cord used must be untreated 100% cotton or other natural fiber no larger than thread size 120.
+"Rot" cord used must be untreated 100% cotton or other natural fiber (hemp, jute, or sisal) no larger than thread size 120.
 This cord, when attached as described above, must be able to rot away and allow crab, shrimp, crawfish and fish to escape freely if the pot is lost.
 A derelict crab pot without proper escape cord can attract and kill crabs for years after the pot has been lost.

 The minimum mesh size for crab pots is 1½", and all pots must have two 4¼" minimum inside diameter escape rings in the upper half of the pot, except in the Columbia River where the minimum ring size is 4" inside diameter.